mirisuzanne/miriamsuzanne/content/2016/12/24/clarifications.rst

 when hormone replacement therapy started to become a medically-accepted treatment.
-Doctors established themselves as gender gatekeepers, determining who could transition, and who couldn't — in part by **enforcing strict** binary stereotypes.
+Doctors established themselves as gender gatekeepers, determining who could transition medically — in part by **enforcing strict** binary stereotypes.
 Until recently,
-medical transition was only available if doctors thought you could "pass" and you promised to live **straight and stealth** after transition.
+medical transition was only available if doctors thought you could "pass" well, and you promised to live **straight and stealth** after transition.
-The goal of "passing" was forced on us, and made it difficult for **trans communities** to form.
+The goal of "passing" was forced on us, and made **trans communities** invisible.

 It might be more accurate to say that I "pass" as cis-gender at times,